iilab/openmentoring-content/en/topics/tool-4-keepassx/2-create-new-entry/index.md

 ---
-title: How to have voice calls?
+title: Create a new entry
 ---